 SEE ALSO: Tummy Tuck (Abdominoplasty) Before And After Photos

-What are the different types of tummy tucks scars?
+What are the different types of tummy tuck scars?

 The appearance of the abdominoplasty scar will depend on the type of tummy tuck technique used to carry out your procedure.
-There are four recognised methods of performing abdominoplasty surgery and each has its own distinctive type of scar.
+There are four recognised methods of performing abdominoplasty surgery, each with a distinctive type of scar.

 Full tummy tuck

-A full tummy tuck is the most commonly performed type of abdominoplasty in the UK.
+A full tummy tuck is the most commonly performed abdominoplasty procedure in the UK.
 The procedure involves two incisions, with the main incision running in the lower part of the abdomen from hip to hip.
-Your surgeon can remove abdominal skin for a tighter-looking stomach with this incision.
+With this incision, your surgeon can remove abdominal skin for a tighter-looking stomach.
 Once the incision has healed, the resulting scar sits low on the abdomen just above the mons pubis, which means it is well disguised in virtually all types of clothing, including swimwear.

 The purpose of the belly button incision is to ensure adequate abdominal skin can be removed and often, the existing belly button will have to be detached before being sutured to the tighter and smoother-looking abdominal skin.